lawderp/100-days-of-code/r1-log.md

 ### Day 35
 [Express TH] - debugged error in TH tutorial, due to using old code.
 Set up cards to be configurable and have their own URLs; also imported data from a separate file.

+### Day 36
+[Express TH] - added logic to make card URLs more robust: defaulting to question if no side is specified, picking random card if none is specified, etc.

+### Day 37
+[Express TH] - debugged error where card randomizer wasn't working.
+Added logic to proceed from home into the flashcard game, and learned how to load styles in Express (but skimmed).